 - The Egyptian alphabet contained more than 700 hieroglyphs.

 - The Egyptians invented toothpaste, consisting of ox hoof powder, burnt eggshells, ashes, and pumice.
-It was effective in cleaning out germs.
+It was useful in cleaning out germs.

 - Camels were not used regularly in Egypt until the very end of the dynastic age.
 Instead, the Egyptians used donkeys and boats for transport.

-- The Egyptians saw animals as incarnations of the gods and were one of the first civilisations to keep household pets.
+- The Egyptians saw animals as incarnations of the gods and were one of the first civilizations to keep household pets.